olefriis/simplepvr/README.md

      * 3/
   * ...

-Inside the numbered directories are two files:
+Inside the numbered directories are these files:

 * stream.ts: The actual stream.
 Let VLC or another media player show these for you.
 * hdhomerun_save.log: The output from the actual recording command.